 What is the student/teacher ratio at Le Lycée?

 Le Lycée strives to maintain a high level of individual attention.
-We have an average class size between 15 at the earlier grade levels to a maximum of 25 in high school.
-With over 125 teachers for a student population of around 1000, we can insure our teacher-student ratio remains small.
+We have an average class size of 10-15 at the earlier grade levels to a maximum of 20-25 in high school.
+With over 125 teachers for a student population of around 800, we can insure our teacher-student ratio remains small.

 Does Le Lycée provide Bus Service for their students?

 All families must arrange their own transportation to and from school.
 A carpool list is usually created yearly to facilitate transport between willing families.

 How does Le Lycée manage student behavioral issues?

 A detailed code of conduct is provided in Le Lycée’s Handbook to be reviewed with your child before each school year.
 Le Lycée has a strict no tolerance policy for drugs and alcohol and related substances; and we pride ourselves on exemplary behavioral conduct from all of our students.

 What is the percentage of American students vs. French students?